 Brooks Cascadia 14

-Great traction keeps you steady on the trail, and most runners appreciate the generous amount of padding Brooks uses in the Cascadia line.
+Great traction keeps you steady on the trail, and most runners appreciate the generous amount of padding Brooks uses.
 In comparison with other trail shoes, the toe box is relatively wide, but could still be too narrow for some wearers.

 - Full-length cushion midsole